 Details are regulated by sections 80 et seqq. of the German Civil Code (BGB) and the corresponding laws of the Länder.
 Establishing a trust, on the other hand, is quicker and easier, but is linked to other conditions.

-The foundation deed (Stiftungsgeschäft) is the actual foundation act.
-It is a one-sided declaration that is legally binding and must be put in writing (personal signature of the founder or notarization).
-The foundation deed must contain the founder’s binding declaration that he/
+The act of formation (Stiftungsgeschäft) is a one-sided declaration that is legally binding and must be put in writing (personal signature of the founder or prepared by and executed before a notary).
+The act of formation must contain the founder’s binding declaration that he/

-Generally, the foundation deed cannot be made subject to conditions that may affect the foundation’s existence.
+Generally, the act of formation cannot be made subject to conditions that may affect the foundation’s existence.
 However, the foundation (as an independent legal entity with legal capacity) does not come into existence until it is recognized by the foundation authority.

-The tasks and goals of a foundation are defined in the statutes and are legally binding.
-Every foundation must have statutes.
+The tasks and goals of a foundation are defined in the bylaws and are legally binding.
+Every foundation must have bylaws.
 These shall contain regulations on the foundation’s name, headquarters, purpose, assets and formation of the board of directors.
 Provisions on the formation of the board of directors concern in particular the number of members as well as their appointment and removal.
-The statutes shall also include regulations on all other bodies and their responsibilities.
+The bylaws shall also include regulations on all other bodies and their responsibilities.